codeadict/codeadict.github.com/content/posts/2025-12-18-estimating-software-like-a-galician.md

 Almost every request for an estimate starts the same way:

-> “Just give a rough guess.
-It doesn’t have to be accurate.”
+> "Just give a rough guess.
+It doesn’t have to be accurate..."

 This is one of the biggest lies in software engineering.
 The moment you say a number, it immediately becomes:

-• fixed
+* fixed
-• added to the roadmap
+* added to the roadmap
-• shared with leadership
+* shared with leadership
-• remembered forever
+* remembered forever
-• written in a spreadsheet no one will update
+* written in a spreadsheet no one will update
-• forwarded without context
+* forwarded without context
-• repeated back to you in meetings you were never invited to
+* repeated back to you in meetings you were never invited to

 A few weeks later, the familiar questions appear: